igor-elovikov/hipie/README.md

 ## Pen Tool
+**DEPRECATED.
+This tool was created for Houdini 18.0.
+Since 19.0 Houdini has native Curve SOP with better functionality**
 ![Pen Tool](help/images/tentacle.png)

 Draw bezier curves as in other DCCs

 ## OpenCL+
+**DEPRECATED.
+Since Houdini 2.0 OpenCL SOP introduced this changes and much more: https://www.sidefx.com/docs/houdini/vex/ocl.html**
 ![OpenCL+](help/images/opencl_title.png)

 OpenCL SOP wrapper to automate most of the boilerplate work.